PLK2/total-solar-eclipse-2024/Midnight-at-Noon.md

 > _It is a spectacle pure and simple, the most magnificent free show that nature presents to man.
 Not to view the coming one would be to literally lose the opportunity of a lifetime._ --New York Times, 1925
 ## What is a Total Solar Eclipse?
 A total eclipse occurs when the Moon "totally" blocks the Sun, i.e., when it blocks 100% of the sun's light.
 This is a rare and special event that you do not want to miss!
+The next one in the US will be in [2044/45](https://www.timeanddate.com/eclipse/list.html?starty=2040).

 ![](./_assets/eclipse-diagram.jpg)

-The image below is a good representation of what a total eclipse looks like with the naked eye.
+The image below is a good representation of what a total solar eclipse looks like with the naked eye.

 ![total-solar-eclipse-professor-jay-pasachoffscience-photo-library.jpg](./_assets/total-solar-eclipse-professor-jay-pasachoffscience-photo-library.jpg)